-The Ahwanee is a legend among the country’s most distinguished national park lodges.
+The Ahwahnee is a legend among the country’s most distinguished national park lodges.
 At the east end of Yosemite Valley, The Ahwahnee is surrounded by many of the park’s most famous icons.
 A casual stroll of the hotel grounds reveals views of Half Dome, Yosemite Falls and Glacier Point.
 Ahwahnee, which means “land of the gaping mouth,” was the name the first residents gave to Yosemite Valley.

-To stay at The Ahwanee is to be immersed in a storied history.
+To stay at The Ahwahnee is to be immersed in a storied history.
 Stephen T. Mather, an American conservationist and the first director of the National Park Service, sought to find ways to increase support and funding for the young National Park Service.
 Building a world-class hotel to attract influential visitors to Yosemite, his personal favorite within the park system, was one of his strategies.
 Mather enlisted an architect with the status and talent that could create what he envisioned: Gilbert Stanley Underwood.
 Harvard-educated Underwood had already designed the magnificent lodges in Bryce Canyon and Zion national parks, and The Ahwahnee was another landmark in creating his signature style that came to be known as “national park rustic.”
 Completed in 1927, The Ahwahnee was created with the goal of attracting well-heeled travelers, enticing them to see the highlights celebrated by the park’s conservation champion John Muir, among others.

 In the century since, The Ahwahnee has fulfilled that ambition, hosting presidents, royalty and numerous famous personalities.
 The Grand Lounge provides a stunning entry, with its tall mullioned windows, heavy stucco walls, Native American textiles and baskets, and massive chandeliers suspended from a soaring ceiling supported by heavy beamed trusses.
 The Ahwahnee Dining Room is a destination in its own right, with massive stone columns and floor-to-ceiling windows more than 30 feet high showcasing the striking views beyond.
 Recently remodeled rooms feature pillowtop mattresses and updated fabrics and furniture that retain a sense of classic elegance.
 Amenities include Wi-Fi, flat screen TV, refrigerator and coffee maker.